Tomev/qcflow/docs/source/llms/transformers/guide/index.rst

-    In the current version, audio and text-based large language models are supported for use with ``pyfunc``, while computer vision, multi-modal, timeseries, reinforcement learning, and graph models are only supported for native type loading via :py:func:`mlflow.transformers.load_model()`
+    In the current version, audio and text-based large language models are supported for use with ``pyfunc``, while computer vision, multi-modal, timeseries, reinforcement learning, and graph models are only supported for native type loading via :py:func:`qcflow.transformers.load_model()`

-    Future releases of MLflow will introduce ``pyfunc`` support for these additional types.
+    Future releases of QCFlow will introduce ``pyfunc`` support for these additional types.

 The table below shows the mapping of ``transformers`` pipeline types to the :ref:`python_function (pyfunc) model flavor <pyfunc-model-flavor>` data type inputs and outputs.